jamesw201/infrastructure-graph/docs/configuring_relationships.md

 # Configuring Relationships
 Relationships can be found in almost every resource in a cloud template. `TerraformParser`(TODO: Give name to application) uses a yaml file to specify where these relationships can be found for each Provider (Ie. `aws_relationships.yaml`).

-Most relationships can be specified by simply referencing the source and target attribute within the root object:
+Most relationships can be specified by simply referencing a source and target attribute within the root object:

 ## Basic relationship configuration